JulianG/juliangaramendy.dev/content/blog/prettier-pre-commit-hook/index.md

 We decided to use [git pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to help prevent "broken" commits.

-We've started from an existing TypeScript project, but here's a [demo repository](https://github.com/JulianG/precommit-hooks-demo) if you want to have a look.
+We started from an existing TypeScript project, but here's a [demo repository](https://github.com/JulianG/precommit-hooks-demo) if you want to have a look.

 ## 1. Install [prettier](https://www.npmjs.com/package/prettier), [husky](https://www.npmjs.com/package/husky) and [lint-staged](https://www.npmjs.com/package/lint-staged)

 ```js
 yarn add -D prettier husky lint-staged
 ```
-None of these are required at run time so it's important to use `-D`, so that the dependencies are added to "devDependencies".
+None of these are required at run time so it's important to use `-D` so that the dependencies are added to "devDependencies".

 ## 2. Configure prettier